SergioRAgostinho/just-a-spoonful/README.md

 The SHA-1 checksums for all files are available at [share/weights/weights.sha1sum](share/weights/weights.sha1sum).

 ---
+### DCP Fork

+This should be your preferred method for evaluating DCP models moving forward.
+It will allow you to reproduce most tables in the paper.

+1. Clone the fork from https://github.com/SergioRAgostinho/dcp.git and navigate to that project's folder
+    ```shell
+    git clone https://github.com/SergioRAgostinho/dcp.git; cd dcp
+    ```
+2. Export the path to `dcp` project, for later reuse
+    ```shell
+    export DCP_PREFIX="<substitute with the appropriate parent folder>/dcp"
+    ```
+4. Install DCP's dependencies according to the original [instructions](https://github.com/SergioRAgostinho/dcp#prerequisites)

-### DCP
+### Original DCP

+Note: Skip this if you already executed the steps in [DCP Fork](#dcp-fork).

+Adopting this procedure will prevent you from reproducing certain results presented in the paper.
+The procedure might be deprecated in the future.

 1. Clone the original repository from https://github.com/WangYueFt/dcp.git and navigate to that project's folder
     ```shell
     git clone https://github.com/WangYueFt/dcp.git; cd dcp
     ```
-2. Export the path to `just-a-spoonful` project, for later reuse
+2. Export the path to `dcp` project, for later reuse
     ```shell
-    export SPOONFUL_PREFIX="<substitute with the appropriate parent folder>/just-a-spoonful"
+    export DCP_PREFIX="<substitute with the appropriate parent folder>/dcp"
     ```
 3. DCP needs to be patched for two things: 1) It currently fails to download modelnet40 data due to a missing option in the `wget` call; 2) In order to recreate the exact results reported in our paper, there is randomized step that needs to be made deterministic.
 The patch in [share/patches/dcp-data.diff](share/patches/dcp-data.diff) addresses both.
 To apply it, run the following (still in DCP's root folder)
     ```shell